Last Updated: July 13, 2024

 Early Life

-Blanc was born on May 30, 1908 in San Francisco, California to Eva and Frederick Blank, both of Jewish heritage.
-He grew up in San Francisco's Western Addition neighborhood before the family moved to Portland, Oregon.
+Mel Blanc was born Melvin Jerome Blank on May 30, 1908, in San Francisco, California.
+His parents, Eva and Frederick Blank, were both of Jewish heritage.
+Mel grew up in San Francisco's Western Addition neighborhood before the family moved to Portland, Oregon.
 There, he attended Lincoln High School.
 From an early age, he developed a fondness for voices and dialects and began practicing them at the age of 10.
 He also was very musical and played a number of instruments.
 After graduating from high school in 1927, he became the youngest conductor in the country at the age of 19.
 He also began performing in vaudeville shows around Washington, Oregon, and northern California.

 Career

 His success on the program led to his own radio show, "The Mel Blanc Show," which ran from 1946 to 1947.
-He also voiced characters on other shows like "The Abbott and Costello Show" and "Burns and Allen," among others.
+He also voiced characters on other shows, such as "The Abbott and Costello Show" and "Burns and Allen."

 hil Rudge/Evening Standard/Getty Images

 Blanc was very business-savvy and took the necessary measures to protect the rights to his voice characterizations both contractually and legally.
-At a time when voice actors rarely received screen credits, Blanc was the exception to this as his contract with Warner Bros. required he receive credit.
+At a time when voice actors rarely received screen credits, Mel was the exception to this as his contract with Warner Bros. required that he receive credit.

 In 1960, after his exclusive contract with Warner Bros. expired, he continued working with the company while also beginning to provide voices for cartoons produced by Hanna-Barbera.
 Some of his roles during this time include voicing the characters of Barney Rubble in "The Flintstones" and Cosmo Spacely in "The Jetsons."
 He also voiced the characters of Dino the Dinosaur, Secret Squirrel, Speed Buggy, and Captain Caveman, among many others.